If you’re looking for a Christmas gift for a gin drinker, then I’ve got the perfect selection of gifts for you to choose from!

 Twisting Spirits are a micro distillery in Oxfordshire, and their passion for gin really shines through in their products.
 They produce their gins in small batches, and distill, fill and label each bottle by hand.

-Their range also includes a Kaffir Lime and Lemon Grass gin, which would be perfect for summer cocktails.
-And their Earl Grey Tea gin has delicate floral notes as well as notes of tea and crisp citrus.
+Their range also includes a Kaffir Lime and Lemon Grass gin*, which would be perfect for summer cocktails.
+And their Earl Grey Tea gin* has delicate floral notes as well as notes of tea and crisp citrus.
 I reckon that it’s ideal for someone who loves both tea and gin!

 And for a gin lover with a sweet tooth, a bottle of Bakewell Gin sounds like a great match.
 As you might guess from the name, it’s distilled with botanicals including cherries and almonds.
 Click here to buy Bakewell Gin on Amazon.co.uk*.

-I recently sampled the delicious Sloe Gin from Demijohn.
+I also sampled the delicious Sloe Gin from Demijohn.
 It’s really rich, jammy and warming, everything that a sipping gin should be.
 Demijohn have got all sorts of delicious flavoured gins, which would make a fantastic gin gift.